Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 #### The Timer
 </p>

 Like previous commands we will need to declare all the subsystems we are using but here we all declare a timer [1] and use two variables as time gates [2].
 Everything is the same on setup as a command, we just need to construct the timer [3].
-Finally when the command is initialized or started, we will reset the timer, which ensures that it start running at time = 0 seconds [4].
+Finally when the command is initialized or started, we will reset the timer, which ensures that it starts running at time = 0 seconds [4].

 <br/>